+One new development in this arena that is set to change the game is the overlay of mobile data with DOOH.
 We’re now able to observe and track devices that move in front of digital screens, making us privy to the locations that consumers frequent.
 Through accessing this data, an algorithm will then serve an advert for a competitive brand to the consumer when they are in sight of the targeted screen, and measure whether their behaviour was influenced.

 Other new developments include the emergence of platforms that plug straight into DOOH networks, allowing brands to create campaigns in a fraction of the time that it typically used to take, thanks to automation.
 This, coupled with greater tracking features, allows a brand to be very targeted in who it wants to speak to.
 Campaign reporting is also moving into a real-time space; meaning that strategists are able to change the dynamics of the campaign, as new threats and opportunities emerge.

 In the future, we can definitely expect to see more integration with other channels.
 That advert that you see on a DOOH screen will follow you onto your mobile phone or television.
 It’s all about better data, refined targeting and increased integration, which allow for more holistic, results-driven campaigns.

 In short, if we do not have an in-depth understanding of the benefits that technology can offer to our clients, we cannot expect them to buy into it.
 Constant learning and education are key.
 We need to lead our clients on this journey alongside us, if we want to see this category continue to grow.

 Established almost two decades ago, Tractor Outdoor is a national Out of Home (OOH) media owner, which specialises in connecting brands to consumers through its network of traditional and digital inventory, as well as its transit networks and ambient platforms.
 Tractor Outdoor owns one of the largest Digital OOH networks in South Africa, and is a member of Outdoor Measurement Council (OMC), the Out of Home Media South Africa (OHMSA) and the Interactive Advertising Bureau South Africa (IAB SA).